 Tip: For easier access, it’s recommended to move the ‘platform-tools’ folder to the root of the C:\ driver on a Windows computer, or to the ‘Documents’ or ‘Desktop’ directory on a macOS/Linux computer.

-Now, download the boot image file that you wish to flash to your OnePlus 8T and move it inside the ‘platform-tools’ folder on your computer.
+Next, open the command window inside the Platform-Tools folder.
+Then, download the boot image file that you wish to flash to your OnePlus 8T and move it inside the ‘platform-tools’ folder on your computer.